-Does Peter Password get his entire $500 back?
+Do you always eventually get the entire $500 (plus tax) back?
 Maybe.
 After some work.
-I like to think that he does.
-But what about the other Peter Passwords who were not out $100 but only $10?
+I like to think that you do.
+But what about the other victims of this scam who were not out $100 but only $10?
 Maybe to those people, the fight is ultimately not worth $10.
 And because of this, Kohl’s is losing exactly zero skin in this game, and so nothing has been done to remedy the situation.

 Certainly I don’t know what the remedy is.
 But it seems to me there should be a remedy.
 Forgive me but here is where my investigative journalism ends.
 At least for now.

 In the meantime, here is my solution.
 (And I’m sorry, but it doesn’t include completely boycotting Kohl’s, because, well, Christmas PJ’s!)